jordan4ibanez/nearest_neighbor_controller/readme.md

 1. Love2D 11.4 (make a pr if this needs a version update so I can test it)
 2. An Xbox One controller OR a keyboard with directional arrows

-This is tested only on Xbox One controllers OR keyboard.
+This is tested only on Xbox One controllers and a keyboard.
 If you find it works correctly with any other controller, feel free to tell me.

 # Controls